TIFFMUN/workflow-builder/README.md

 ### Backend: A Node.js application using Express and PostgreSQL for managing data and executing SQL queries.

-### Set Up Details are in README.md for respective folders
+### More Details are in README.md for respective folders

 ### Video Link